BlueAcornInc/aio-commerce-storelocator/blocks/README.md

 npm install @blueacorninc/storefront-storelocator
 ```

-The post-install script will automatically copy the store locator blocks to your project's `blocks/` directory.
+The postinstall script will automatically copy the store locator blocks to your project's `blocks/` directory.

 ### Requirements